setiawanboedy/setiawanboedy/README.md

 # Hi there, welcome to my github repository! 👋
 ## Budi Setiawan

-End-year Physics student.
+Im recently physics bachelor's degree.
 A technology enthusiast and grows in it.
 I love to learn new things and applying them.
 I always look for new opportunities and knowledge so that I manage my time optimally and usefully.

 🌱 I'm currently work in something cool.